ConversationalComponents/examples/README.md

 response = coco_exchange("namer_vp3", state["session_id"], user_input=user_input)
 ```

-When the coco returns component_done=true it means the control goes back to the calling bot/component. this a good time to collect variables and update the state
+When CoCo returns component_done=true it means the control goes back to the calling bot/component.
+This a good time to collect variables and update the state

 ```python
 if response["component_done"]: